 These books were mostly written in the Intertestamental Period (see next section).
 The Roman Catholic Church and Eastern Orthodox Church include some of these writings in their canon of scripture.
 Although the Apocrypha contains valuable historical information, both Protestants and Jews deny the inspiration of these writings.
 While the OT is quoted frequently by Jesus and the NT authors, neither quoted from the Apocrypha.
 The church fathers seem to be split, some included these writings while others rejected them.

 [TOC] [Top of Page]

-Intertestamental History Summary
+Intertestamental and New Testament History Summary

 At the close of the OT, the Jews were living in Palestine (aka Israel, aka Judea) under the rule of the Persian Empire.
 In 332 BC, the Greeks assumed power through the military exploits of Alexander the Great.
 Alexander’s conquests spread the Greek Culture (Hellenism), and Koine (common) Greek became the language of the land (later becoming the language of the NT).
 Hellenism emphasized education, athletics, art and philosophy.
 Upon Alexander’s sudden death in 323 BC, his kingdoms were divided among his four generals.
 After twenty years of constant wars, the Ptolemies gained control of Palestine from 301 BC to 198 BC.
 During this time, the Jews experienced a relatively peaceful period of freedom of government and religion.